 - Marine Gunnery Sergeant John David Fry Scholarship.
 Children or spouses of those who died in the line of duty on or after Sept.
-11, 2001, are potentially eligible to receive the Fry Scholarship, which can provide up to 36 months of benefits at the 100 percent level.
+11, 2001, are potentially eligible to receive the Fry Scholarship, which can provide up to 36 months of benefits at the 100% level.

 - Post-9/11 GI Bill.
-Did your spouse transfer any months of unused post-9/11 GI Bill® benefits before his or her death?
-If so, you can take advantage of this benefit for up to 15 years after your loved one's death.
+Did your spouse transfer any months of unused Post-9/11 GI Bill benefits before his or her death?
+If so, you can take advantage of this benefit after your loved one's death.
 If unused months were transferred to your child, they can also benefit as long as they have attained a secondary school diploma (or equivalency certificate) or are at least 18 years of age.

 - Rogers STEM Scholarship: Veterans and FRY Scholars who have or will soon exhaust their benefits and are currently enrolled in a STEM degree program or are seeking a teaching certification are eligible to receive the Rogers STEM scholarship.
 Family members who received transferred entitlement are not eligible for additional educational assistance under the STEM Scholarship.